-Class B Devices
+- Class B Devices -

-Your server complies with Industry Canada and FCC Class B requirements if it is not attached to an Ethernet network through the Ethernet controller on the system board.
+Your server complies with Industry Canada and FCC Class B requirements if the server is not attached to an Ethernet network through the Ethernet controller on the system board.

-Electronic Emission Notice for Class B Devices Industry Canada Class B Emission Compliance Statement
+Industry Canada Class B Emission Compliance Statement

 This Class B digital apparatus meets the requirements of the Canadian Interference-Causing Equipment Regulations.